 For their part, the lessee is equipped with a right to terminate the lease if the leased premises have not been delivered in time, wholly or in part, in a (substantive or legal) condition that renders possible the unobstructed use thereof as agreed, or for a “serious cause” as well.

-Finally, it should be mentioned that the ill-advised wording of Law 4242/2014 has given rise to two divergent appellate court interpretations as to whether and under which conditions lessees still hold a right to terminate a commercial lease for convenience (ie without cause); we are hence in anticipation of a judgement of the Supreme Civil and Criminal Court appears to have suggested that both parties are equally bound by the agreed duration, set by law at three years at minimum, and that lessees no longer hold a right of termination for convenience.
+Finally, it should be mentioned that the ill-advised wording of Law 4242/2014 has given rise to divergent appellate court interpretations as to whether and under which conditions lessees still hold a right to terminate a commercial lease for convenience (ie, without cause).
+In a recent judgment, the Supreme Civil and Criminal Court appears to have suggested that both parties are equally bound by the agreed duration, set by law at three years at minimum, and that lessees no longer hold a right of termination for convenience.
 This suggestion, however, came in the form of an obiter dictum, and it cannot be deemed to have certainly resolved the issue.

-Just as any lease, no particular form is required for a commercial lease to be legally binding between the parties; the usual practice is, however, is for it to be concluded by means of a private document.
+As with any lease, no particular form is required for a commercial lease to be legally binding between the parties; the usual practice is, however, for it to be concluded by means of a private document.

 The GCC sets additional formalities for all leases, but only in connection with their binding power over future owners of the leased property.
 To this end, a document bearing a “certain date” is required, a condition also fulfilled upon the mandatory declaration of the lease on the Greek electronic system for taxation services (TAXISnet).